 You can track which questions in your form that get presented to each respondent and with that analyze where respondents tend to drop off.
 And with that analysis you can see if you need to improve your form at certain part(s).

-To do this, Tripetto can track form activity of your respondents in your forms and send that data to Google Analytics, Facebook Pixel or even a custom tracking code.
+To do this, Tripetto can track form activity of your respondents in your forms and send that data to Google Analytics, Google Tag Manager, Facebook Pixel or even a custom tracking code.
 Let's see how to set this up and analyze the drop-offs in your form.

 How to use